timmcginley/41934/Concepts/Classification/README.md

 Advanced Classification Problems
 * Automated Classification.
 Use of Machine Learning to support the automated classification of building information models.

+## Exercise: Classification in BlenderBIM

 There are many different types of classification in BIM.
-In this session we will try to map the elements we identify in the Duplex model to 2 different classification systems.
+In this session we will try to map the elements we identify in the Skylab model to 2 different classification systems.

 * CCS (Popular in Denmark)
 * Uniclass (Popular in UK)
 * OnmiClass (Popular in North America)

-## Exercise: Classification in BlenderBIM

 Overview video from Dion Moult here.
 Dion did not intend the video to be a tutorial so we have outlined the steps and required links below.